-Spinal cord injury and pelvic trauma, such as a pelvic fracture, can cause nerve damage that results in ED.
-Other conditions that can injure the spine and cause erectile dysfunction include spinal cord tumors, spina bifida, and a history of polio.
+Spinal cord injury and pelvic trauma, such as a pelvic fracture, can cause nerve damage that result in ED.
+Other conditions that can injure the spine and cause ED include spinal cord tumors, spina bifida, and a history of polio.

 Certain types of surgery and radiation treatments can increase the risk for erectile dysfunction:

-- Surgery for Prostate Diseases.
-Radical prostatectomy for prostate cancer is a common cause of erectile dysfunction.
+- Surgery for Prostate Diseases: Radical prostatectomy for prostate cancer is a common cause of ED.
 Nerve-sparing techniques can help reduce the loss of sexual function.
-Radiation treatments for prostate cancer also cause erectile dysfunction.
+Radiation treatments for prostate cancer also cause ED.
 Some surgical treatments for benign prostatic hyperplasia (BPH) can also cause ED, but this complication is relatively uncommon.

-- Orthopedic Surgery.
-Erectile dysfunction can sometimes result from orthopedic surgery that affects pelvic nerves.
+- Orthopedic Surgery: ED can sometimes result from orthopedic surgery that affects pelvic nerves.

 - High blood pressure medications, particularly diuretics, beta-blockers, and calcium-channel blockers.

-- Psychotropic medication used to treat depression and bipolar disorder such as selective serotonin-reuptake inhibitors (SSRIs), tricyclic antidepressants, monoamine oxidase inhibitors, and lithium.
-Certain types of antipsychotic medication, such as phenothiazines (like compazine) and butyrophenones (like haloperidol), can also cause erectile dysfunction.
+- Medications used to treat depression and bipolar disorder, such as selective serotonin-reuptake inhibitors (SSRIs), tricyclic antidepressants, monoamine oxidase inhibitors, and lithium.
+Certain types of antipsychotic medication, such as phenothiazines (like compazine) and butyrophenones (like haloperidol), can also cause ED.

 - Gastroesophagelal reflux disorder (GERD) medications, used to reduce stomach acid, such as rantidine (Zantac) and cimetidine (Tagamet).

-Relationship Problems.
-Troubles in relationships often have a direct impact on sexual functioning.
+Relationship Problems: Troubles in relationships often have a direct impact on sexual function.

-For most men, erectile dysfunction is primarily associated with older age.
-Nevertheless, ED is not inevitable with age.
-Severe erectile dysfunction often has more to do with age-related disease than age itself.
+For most men, ED is primarily associated with older age.
+However, ED is not inevitable with age.
+Severe ED often has more to do with age-related disease than age itself.
 In particular, older men are more likely to have heart disease, diabetes, and high blood pressure than younger men.
-Such conditions and some of their treatments are causes of erectile dysfunction.
+Such conditions and some of their treatments are causes of ED.

-Alcohol Use.
-Heavy drinking can cause erectile dysfunction.
+Alcohol Use: Heavy drinking can cause ED.
 Alcohol depresses the central nervous system and impairs sexual function.

-Weight and Sedentary Lifestyle.
-Obesity is a risk factor for erectile dysfunction.
-Lack of exercise and a sedentary lifestyle can lead to obesity and other health problems associated with erectile dysfunction.
+Weight and Sedentary Lifestyle: Obesity is a risk factor for ED.
+Lack of exercise and a sedentary lifestyle can lead to obesity and other health problems associated with ED.

-Your doctor will ask about various physical and psychological factors that may be causing erectile dysfunction.
+Your doctor will ask about various physical and psychological factors that may be causing ED.
 The doctor will also perform a physical exam.

 The doctor will ask about: